 Tang, Le Meridien Mina Seyhai (Dubai, United Arab Emirates)

 Tang was the first restaurant to bring molecular gastronomy to Dubai.
-Contemporary French dishes are combined with the finest flavours of the Orient to tantalize and tease the taste buds.
+Contemporary French dishes are combined with the finest flavors of the Orient to tantalize and tease the taste buds.
 Even the menu at this innovative eatery is edible!

 Aria (Beijing, China)

 Last year Grant Achatz’s Alinea was voted the best restaurant in Chicago EVER.
-Not everyone agrees but one thing is certain: Alinea isn’t a restaurant that can easily be replicated: Achatz uses burning dry oak leaves to suffuse pheasant and roasted shallot with smoky flavours and perfumes a goat-milk ricotta cheesecake with lavender air to help keep Chicago firmly on the culinary map.
+Not everyone agrees but one thing is certain: Alinea isn’t a restaurant that can easily be replicated: Achatz uses burning dry oak leaves to suffuse pheasant and roasted shallot with smoky flavors and perfumes a goat-milk ricotta cheesecake with lavender air to help keep Chicago firmly on the culinary map.

 Can I cook it at home?

-We’re not ruling it out but the dishes created by this new science based school of cooking, aren’t the sort of thing that you can knock up very easily in five minutes flat.
-The CD Traveller team obtained the recipe for one of Chef Stephane’s (see interview below) signature dishes; surveying the long list of ingredients, we weren’t overly encouraged.
+We’re not ruling it out but the dishes created by this new science-based school of cooking, aren’t the sort of thing that you can knock up very easily in five minutes flat.
+The CD-Traveller team obtained the recipe for one of Chef Stephane’s (see interview below) signature dishes; surveying the long list of ingredients, we weren’t overly encouraged.

 Interview: Chef Stephane Buchholzer

-French born two star Michelin trained chef Stephane Buchholzer, head chef at Tang, is the only chef in the Middle East to perform molecular gastronomy.
+French-born two-star Michelin trained chef Stephane Buchholzer, head chef at Tang, is the only chef in the Middle East to perform molecular gastronomy.

 Who are you?

 Head chef at Tang.
 Born in Alsace-Lorraine, I started my apprenticeship at the culinary school in the South of France before moving to England to perfect my language skills.
-Then I toured France and trained with some of the greatest chefs in the best restaurants of the country before being invited to the United States.
-At 24, I was the youngest chef in New York City to introduce a brand new concept; my menu at L’Actuel featured a blend of French tapas and a raw bar, served up in lounge atmosphere.
+Then I toured France and trained with some of the greatest chefs in the best restaurants in the country before being invited to the United States.
+At 24, I was the youngest chef in New York City to introduce a brand new concept; my menu at L’Actuel featured a blend of French tapas and a raw bar, served up in a lounge atmosphere.

 I returned to work in Europe before moving to Le Meridien Mina Seyahi in Dubai to introduce my restaurant concept.
 Fine dining here is something that is still very new so it’s a good time to come and bring something strong that can grow and enable you to become the next Gordon Ramsay in Dubai.
 At Tang, I have refined my style to build the ultimate gastronomic experience.
 My food is a contemporary art fusion of worldly ingredients with a strong classic knowledge that I redefine by using my own techniques.